csc-training/hpc-python/docs/00-overview.md

 - Global Interpreter Lock (GIL)
     - CPython's memory management is not thread-safe
     - no threads possible, except for I/O etc.
-    - affects overall performance if threading
+    - affects overall performance of threading

 - Process-based "threading" with multiprocessing
     - fork independent processes that have a limited way to communicate

-- *Message-passing is the Way to Go to achieve true parallelism in Python*
+- **Message-passing** is the Way to Go to achieve true parallelism in Python